MF 230 : A book writing toolkit

 Part 2: My favorite book writing tools

-Since I co-authored this book, I used Skype and the plugin Ecamm to record a series of convos with my co-writer Andy over three months; close to 70 recordings.
+Since I co-authored this book, I used Skype and the plugin Ecamm to record a series of convos with my co-writer over three months; close to 70 recordings.
 If you’re a solo writer, you can use a voice notes app.
 If you’re co-writing, Skype now has a native recording feature, built-in.

 First written draft and book compiling

-Scrivener (available for Mac, PC, IOS): this is what Andy and I used to write our second draft.
+Scrivener (available for Mac, PC, IOS): this is what I used to write our second draft.
 It’s a book writing program that auto formats for self-publishing on Amazon’s KDP and other platforms.
 It’s a great tool with rich features that allow co-writers to collaborate through Dropbox.
 The only limitation I didn’t like was that we couldn’t write at the same time but as I covered last week, we used this to our advantage in creating a writing schedule.
 Scrivener has a bit of a learning curve but I’ve been a fan since 2017 and have talked to many authors who use it as their go to.
 If you’re interested in Scrivener, you can use the coupon code MOVINGFORWARD to get 20% off your purchase.
 It’s a one-time license fee and available for Mac, PC, and IOS.

 Editing and rewrites